wballard/starphleet/index.md

 serve as a `STARPHLEET_BASE`.
 This works by first creating an LXC container, then running your script on that container to set it up.

-These custom build scripts are run as virtual root inside the LXC container that is itself a snapshot built on top of starphleet's own base container.
-Basically, this means you can use `apt-get` to easily put on system software to serve as a base layer.
+These custom build scripts are run as the ubuntu user inside the LXC container that is itself a snapshot built on top of starphleet's own base container.

 ### ships/
 Ships, when configured with an appropriate git url and private key, will